appl-team/appl/README.md

 export OPENAI_API_KEY=<your openai api key>
 ```

-For setting up other backends, enabling tracing and recovering from traces, please refer to the [setup guide](https://appl-team.github.io/appl/setup).
+For setting up other backends, enabling tracing, caching, and recovering from traces, please refer to the [setup guide](https://appl-team.github.io/appl/setup).

+> **Note:** If you want to disable the initialization log when `import appl`, you can set the `APPL_SHOW_INIT_LOG` environment variable to `false`.

 ### Hello World